RedyAu/YTDL/README.md

 Sometimes there is an error with the downloading, caused by maintance/upgrade at YT.
 The `patch.bat` will solve this problem for you, just run it.

+UPDATE: now you can recording YT livestreams too!
+Open the `live-recording.bat`, paste the link, than choose format from the list, type in the choosed number and it's recording in MP4 format.
+Press Ctrl-C when you want to end the record.

 Copyright and things
 --------------------
 These executable files are just copies.
 If you don't trust, you can download those from there :D